-“A wise son makes a glad father; but a foolish son brings grief to his mother”
+“A wise son makes a glad father; but a foolish son brings grief to his mother” (Proverbs 10:1, WEB).

-“Therefore a man will leave his father and his mother, and will join with his wife, and they will be one flesh“
+“Therefore a man will leave his father and his mother, and will join with his wife, and they will be one flesh“ (Genesis 2:24, WEB).

-Bible Verses About Parents’ Responsibilities
+Bible Verses About Parenting Responsibilities

 If your primary responsibility as a parent is to be a good steward of your children, then you need to treat the position with the reverence it is due.
-God has high standards for stewards and He will hold you accountable.
+God has high standards for stewards, and He will hold you accountable.

-Parent’s Spiritual Responsibility
+Bible Verses About Parent’s Spiritual Responsibility

 As a parent, you have the responsibility to tend to your children’s spiritual growth and education.
 We are a child’s first witnesses to the gospel.
 Sharing Jesus is our most important duty.

-“Nurture them in the discipline and instruction of the Lord”
+“Nurture them in the discipline and instruction of the Lord” (Ephesians 6:4, WEB).

-“Train up a child in the way he should go, and when he is old he will not depart from it”
+“Train up a child in the way he should go, and when he is old he will not depart from it” (Proverbs 22:6, WEB).

-Parent’s Duty To Tend To Emotional Health
+Bible Verses About Parents’ Duty To Tend To Emotional Health

-“Fathers, don’t provoke your children, so that they won’t be discouraged” Colossians 3:21, WEB.
+“Fathers, don’t provoke your children so that they won’t be discouraged” (Colossians 3:21, WEB).

-“You fathers, don’t provoke your children to wrath”
+“You fathers, don’t provoke your children to wrath” (Ephesians 6:4).

-“Brothers, even if a man is caught in some fault, you who are spiritual must restore such a one in a spirit of gentleness; looking to yourself so that you also aren’t tempted”
+“Brothers, even if a man is caught in some fault, you who are spiritual must restore such a one in a spirit of gentleness; looking to yourself so that you also aren’t tempted” (Galatians 6:1).

-Parent’s Duty to Meet Physical Needs.
+Bible Verses About Parents’ Duty to Meet Physical Needs.

-“But if anyone doesn’t provide for his own, and especially his own household, he has denied the faith, and is worse than an unbeliever”
+“But if anyone doesn’t provide for his own, and especially his own household, he has denied the faith and is worse than an unbeliever”

 “A good man leaves an inheritance to his children’s children”

-These are just a few of the great number of Bible verses that speak to the responsibilities of proper stewardship, an essential to biblical parenting.
+These are just a few of the great number of bible verses that speak to the responsibilities of proper stewardship, an essential to biblical parenting.

 Examples of Good Parents in the Bible

-Mary, the mother of Jesus was humble before God and willing to surrender her Son for God’s purposes.
-Sarah, the mother of Isaac, was also called bu God the “mother of nations.”
+Mary, the mother of Jesus, was humble before God and willing to surrender her Son for God’s purposes.
+Sarah, the mother of Isaac, was also called by God the “mother of nations.”
 Her faith is credited to her in Hebrews 11:11-12.

-“By faith even Sarah herself, when she was unable to have children, received power to conceive offspring, even though she was past the age, since she considered that the One who had promised was faithful.
+“By faith, even Sarah herself, when she was unable to have children, received power to conceive offspring, even though she was past the age since she considered that the One who had promised was faithful.
 Therefore from one man—in fact, from one as good as dead—came offspring as numerous as the stars of heaven and as innumerable as the grains of sand by the seashore.”

 Hannah’s story can be found in I Samuel 1.
 Hannah was sorrowfully barren and prayed for a child which she promised to surrender to God.
 When God gave her a son, she raised him until he was weaned, then brought him to the temple to serve.
 She prayed for her son, cared for him, and surrendered him to God.

-The Good Father in The Bible (Luke 15:11-32)
+The Good Father in The Bible

-In the parable most known as “The parable of the prodigal son,” Jesus tells about a father who gives lavishly to both of his sons.
+In the parable most known as “The parable of the prodigal son,”(Luke 15:11-32) Jesus tells about a father who gives lavishly to both of his sons.
 One goes off to live foolishly and the other stays home resentfully.
-It’s not his lavishly giving money and things that makes him a good father, but that he gives of himself so lavishly.
-He is low on judgement and big on mercy.
+It’s not his lavishly giving money and things that make him a good father What makes him a good father is that he gives of himself so lavishly.
+He is humble and kind; low on judgment and big on mercy.

-If you want to examine the duties of a father in the Bible, this example of a good father can’t be missed.
-This father lived in such a way that the wayward son knew, even if only received as a servant, he would still live better under his father’s care.
+If you are looking for a bible verse about being a good father, the verses about this good father can’t be missed.
+This father lived in such a way that the wayward son knew even if only received as a servant, he would still live better under his father’s care.